TECHNOLOGY

 KUMA BIPROPELLANT

-Bipropellant HTP-Kerosene propulsion systems providing from 1 to 500 N of thrust, scalable to few kN.
-Our KUMA bipropellant propulsion systems can be fully customized on thrust, expansion ratio, and accommodation to address specific customer needs and compared to currently available MMH-N2O4 units they represent a considerable trade-off between costs and performances.
+Bipropellant HTP-Kerosene propulsion systems providing from 300 to 500 N of thrust, scalable to few kN (a 3 kN version is currently under development).
+A 10 N self-pressurized HTP-propane thruster has also been recently developed.
+Our KUMA bipropellant propulsion systems can be fully customized on thrust, expansion ratio, and accommodation to address specific customer needs.
+Our innovative designs allow proper chamber cooling without the use of exotic materials, providing an affordable and reliable solution for customers.

 Product under development